-- Chapter 2.1 Housing and Ancillary Structures

-- Chapter 2.3 Dual Occupancy Development

-- Chapter 2.4 Multiple Dwelling Residential Development

-- Chapter 2.11 Parking and Access

-- Chapter 2.15 Public Art

-- Chapter 3.7 Heritage Conservation
+- Chapter 2.1: Dwelling Houses, Secondary Dwellings and Ancillary Development - Chapter 2.2: Dual Occupancies and Multi-Dwelling Housing - Chapter 2.3: Residential Flat Buildings and Shop-Top Housing - Chapter 2.13: Transport and Parking - Chapter 5.48: Northern Areas -Public Art - Chapter 3.6: Heritage Conservation

-2.0 DESIGN THEME
+4.5.2 DESIGN THEME

-2.1 Vision for the Wyong Town Centre
+4.5.2.1 Vision for the Wyong Town Centre

-The Central Coast Regional Strategy (2008) identifies the Tuggerah-Wyong Centre as the Central Coast's Major Centre.
 The Tuggerah-Wyong area will perform vital economic, employment, civic, residential, social and cultural roles for the northern half of the Central Coast and support the Gosford Regional City.
-Council's and the Community's vision for Wyong is contained in the Wyong/Tuggerah Planning Strategy (2007).
+Council's and the Community's vision for Wyong is contained in the Wyong/Tuggerah Planning Strategy (2007) as revised.
 The Strategy's main visions for Wyong are to:

-- Ensure Wyong Town Centre functions with Tuggerah as the capital of Wyong Shire and the northern half of the Central Coast - Provide an important and attractive gateway for the Central Coast and the Shire - Become the cultural and heritage focus for the Shire and a culturally-based tourist destination for people visiting and living on the Central Coast - Have strong links (physical, visual and cultural) between the Town Centre, Wyong River and the surrounding districts, including the valleys to the west and Tuggerah Straight to the south - Provide a high quality public domain that complements the surrounding residential development and the town's heritage focus - Provide a variety of housing, accommodation and lifestyle choices - Develop a superior standard of urban and building design - Make a strong statement as to the community identity through its people, built form and natural topography - Perform a strong business and employment function as the Shire's central administrative and townbased commercial area - Integrate a range of recreation, sporting, cultural, leisure and social activities within high quality spaces and places - Concentrate higher density development around the Town Centre and key public areas including the Wyong River foreshore, Baker Park and the Wyong Town Park - Enjoy a strong District retail component; - Supply a regional transport node that integrates all transport functions - Create a new system of pedestrian and bicycle paths to link existing and new residential areas, as well as cultural and tourism facilities
+- Provide an important and attractive gateway for the Central Coast - Become the cultural and heritage focus area and a culturally-based tourist destination for people visiting and living on the Central Coast - Have strong links (physical, visual and cultural) between the Town Centre, Wyong River and the surrounding districts, including the valleys to the west and Tuggerah Straight to the south - Provide a high quality public domain that complements the surrounding residential development and the town's heritage focus - Provide a variety of housing, accommodation and lifestyle choices - Develop a superior standard of urban and building design - Make a strong statement as to the community identity through its people, built form and natural topography - Perform a strong business and employment function as a central administrative and town-based commercial area - Integrate a range of recreation, sporting, cultural, leisure and social activities within high quality spaces and places - Concentrate higher density development around the Town Centre and key public areas including the Wyong River foreshore, Baker Park and the Wyong Town Park - Enjoy a strong District retail component; - Supply a regional transport node that integrates all transport functions - Create a new system of pedestrian and bicycle paths to link existing and new residential areas, as well as cultural and tourism facilities

-2.2 Heritage Theme
+4.5.2.2 Heritage Theme

-In the Wyong/Tuggerah Planning Strategy (2007) one of the main visions for the Wyong Town Centre is to become the cultural and heritage focus for the Shire and a culturally-based tourist destination for people visiting and living on the Central Coast.
-There is a relatively large concentration of heritage items in the Wyong Town Centre compared to other towns in the Shire.
-Accordingly, a heritage theme has been adopted for the Wyong Town Centre to preserve and reinforce its historic character.
+One of the main visions for the Wyong Town Centre is to become the cultural and heritage focus area and a culturally-based tourist destination for people visiting and living on the Central Coast.
+There is a relatively large concentration of heritage items in the Wyong Town Centre compared to other towns on the Central Coast Accordingly, a heritage theme has been adopted for the Wyong Town Centre to preserve and reinforce its historic character.